-- Brownies - The chocolate and nut flavors of brownies are a great match with strong and bold roasts.
+- Brownies - The chocolate and nut flavors of brownies are a great match with span and bold roasts.

 Coffee and Savory Foods

-- Meat - Pork, beef, and lamb can pair well with dark roasted coffees because the salty flavors from meat pair well with roasts that are strong in flavor.
+- Meat - Pork, beef, and lamb can pair well with dark roasted coffees because the salty flavors from meat pair well with roasts that are span in flavor.